tsa-dom/contents/articles/seo/react-app-seo-for-github-pages.md

 // Build scripts which are executed by Github Actions creates HTML pages using this information.
 </!---
 <title>React app SEO for Github pages</title>
-<description>Here we are going to discuss how you can optimize SEO for you React app which is hosted in Github Pages.</description>
+<description>Here we are going to discuss how you can optimize SEO for your React app which is hosted in Github Pages.</description>
 <keywords>SEO, React</keywords>
 <author>Tapio Salonen</author>
 ---/>